Just the 2 of Us (Greek TV series): Season 1 (2010-2011)

 The first season premiered on October 17, 2010 on Mega Channel.
 There were 12 couples, 6 boys contestant and 6 girls contestant.

 The last show was aired on January 16, 2011 and the couple winners were Panagiotis Petrakis and Eleni Foureira.

 Couples

 Season 2 (2014)

 The second season premiered on April 2, 2014 on Mega Channel.
 There were 12 couples, 6 boys contestant and 6 girls contestant.

 The last show was aired on June 18, 2014 and the couple winners were Muriella Courenti and Giorgos Papadopoulos.

 Couples

 Season 3 (2020)

 The third season premiered on March 14, 2020 on Open TV.
 There were 14 couples, 8 boys contestant and 6 girls contestant.

 The last show was aired on July 11, 2020 and the couple winners were Tasos Xiarchos and Connie Metaxa.

 Couples

 Season 4 (2020)

 The fourth season premiered on October 17, 2020 on Open TV.

 Couples

 Season 5 (2021-2022)

 The fifth season premiered on September 25, 2021 on Alpha TV.
 There were 14 couples, 8 girls contestant and 6 boys contestant.

 Couples

 Season 6 (2022)

 The sixth season premiered on October 8, 2022 on Alpha TV.

 Couples

+Season 7 (2023)

+The seventh season premiered on February 18, 2023 on Alpha TV.

+Couples

+Season 8 (2024)

+The eight season premiered on February 17, 2024 on Alpha TV.